MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ## Task 6: Publish new extension versions (application upgrade only)

+Skip this task if you're only doing a platform update.
 In this task, you publish the new extension versions.
 As minimum, you publish the new base application and system application extensions from the installation media (DVD).
 You also publish new versions of any Microsoft and non-Microsoft extensions that were used on your old deployment.

 Publishing an extension adds the extension to the application database that is mounted on the server instance.
 Once published, it's available for installing on tenants.
 This task updates internal tables, compiles the components of the extension behind-the-scenes, and builds the necessary metadata objects that are used at runtime.

-The steps in this task continue to use the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 25 that you started in the previous task.
+The steps in this task continue to use the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] that you started in the previous task.

 1. Publish the **System Application** extension (Microsoft_System Application.app).